-If we’d caught a large fluke, he’d cut the filets from the frames, then season, flour, and fry them in butter.
-But some of the smaller flounder—never more than 1 pound each—could be left whole, dotted with cold butter and roasted in a hot oven, dressed only with a shower of lemon at the table.
+If we’d caught a large fluke, he’d cut the filets from the frames, then season, flour and fry them in butter.
+But some of the smaller flounder—never more than one pound each—could be left whole, dotted with cold butter and roasted in a hot oven, dressed only with a shower of lemon at the table.
 Simplicity was key with fish this fresh.

 But then I took a look at our local supermarket fish counters.

-At store after store, in a state that is home to America’s #1 fishing port (it’s New Bedford, incidentally), I was hard-pressed to find any local fish at all, let alone whole ones.
+At store after store, in a state that is home to America’s #1 fishing port (New Bedford, incidentally), I was hard-pressed to find any local fish at all, let alone whole ones.
 The rare whole fish stocked by most local grocers is branzino— farm-raised and imported from Greece—or a snapper of some kind, generally from Florida.
-I found cases filled with filets of fatty, farm-raised salmon, pure-white Alaskan halibut, meaty pink swordfish steaks, and glistening red tuna.
-Recognizable, unchallenging, and easy to prepare.
-Aside from the typical and omnipresent slabs of Icelandic cod, Gloucester haddock, and off-grey Atlantic bluefish, they’re not local and rarely sustainable, not to mention already cut apart, with heads, tails, and frames discarded (imagine the waste!).
-How could I espouse whole fish cookery if the only people who could get their hands on an actual whole fish are either fishermen themselves, lucky enough to live near a real, honest-to-goodness fishmonger, or members of a Community Supported Fishery program?
+I found cases filled with filets of fatty, farm-raised salmon, pure-white Alaskan halibut, meaty pink swordfish steaks and glistening red tuna.
+Recognizable, unchallenging and easy to prepare.
+Aside from the typical and omnipresent slabs of Icelandic cod, Gloucester haddock and off-grey Atlantic bluefish, they’re not local and rarely sustainable, not to mention already cut apart, with heads, tails and frames discarded (imagine the waste!).
+How could I espouse whole fish cookery if the only people who could get their hands on an actual whole fish are either fishermen themselves, lucky enough to live near a real, honest-to-goodness fishmonger or members of a Community Supported Fishery program?

 While local whole fish was almost impossible to find at a grocery store, I did track it down at smaller, independent fish markets, and that’s what you’ll need to do, too.
 Reds’ Best in the Boston Public Market works directly with fishermen to bring in plentiful whole fish, and I’m told that after a few months of education, the public is beginning to buy more whole fish there.
-Along with skate wings, monkfish, dogfish, ocean perch and scup, they’re even selling cod heads at a steady clip!
-They’re a fantastic resource for once-ignored “trash fish,” often supplying these lesser-known species to other nearby markets, like New Deal Seafood in Cambridge.
-Captain Marden’s in Wellesley will bring in cleaned, scaled, local whole fish for you with 1-2 days’ notice, as will Wulf’s Fish Market in Brookline.
+Along with skate wings, monkfish, dogfish, ocean perch and scup, they’re even selling cod heads at a steady clip.
+Their staff is a fantastic resource for once-ignored “trash fish,” often supplying these lesser-known species to other nearby markets, like New Deal Seafood in Cambridge.
+Captain Marden’s in Wellesley will bring in cleaned, scaled, local whole fish for you with one to two days’ notice, as will Wulf’s Fish Market in Brookline.
 The Whole Foods at Fresh Pond carries the largest selection of local whole fish I found in a supermarket in the greater Boston area, with an equally impressive array of whole fish from afar, like Spanish mackerel and Portuguese sardines.
-And the Cape Ann Fresh Catch community supported fishery program has a whole fish option, offering 4-6 pounds per week, and is priced very reasonably at $23 (at press time).
+And the Cape Ann Fresh Catch community supported fishery program has a whole fish option, offering four to six pounds per week, and is priced very reasonably at $23 (at press time).

 If you cannot find local whole fish in your area, ask for it.
-Use Red’s Best’s handy chart and find something right for the season.
 Fishmongers will listen to their customers, and, if enough people ask, perhaps they’ll carry it regularly.
-If Florida snapper or imported whole branzino is all you can find, though, you should still give these recipes a try to see for yourself how simple, delicious, and forgiving cooking a whole fish can be.
+If Florida snapper or imported whole branzino is all you can find, though, you should still give these recipes a try to see for yourself how simple, delicious and forgiving cooking a whole fish can be.
 Just mind the bones! …and then use them for your stock.